QTM 350 - Data Science Computing

 proper termcap(5) capabilities.
 The default “cons25”

-colors in an xterm(1), for example, the TERM variable
+the colors in an xterm(1), for example, the TERM

-not directed to a terminal.
-This can be overridden by
+is not directed to a terminal.
+This can be

-to reference a color capable terminal however otherwise
+variable still needs to reference a color capable

 COLORTERM See description for CLICOLOR above.